View up to date information on how Illinois is handling the Coronavirus Disease 2019 (COVID-19) from the State of Illinois Coronavirus Response Site.

-Tom Dart was first sworn in as the 52nd Cook County sheriff in 2006.
+Tom Dart was first sworn in as the 52nd Cook County Sheriff in 2006.
 Mr. Dart began his career in public service as an assistant state’s attorney in Cook County.
-In 1992, Mr. Dart won a seat in the Illinois House, where he sponsored Mayor Daley’s Safe Neighborhoods Act and authored several state laws designed to crack down on child sex offenders, including a statute that targeted child predators that use the Internet to lure young victims.
+In 1992, Mr. Dart won a seat in the Illinois House, where he sponsored Mayor Daley’s Safe Neighborhoods Act and authored several state laws designed to crack down on child sex offenders, including a statute that targeted child predators that lure young victims online.
 Mr. Dart also wrote the Sexually Violent Predators Commitment Act, enabling judges to detain sexual predators in state mental health facilities if they believe the offender is likely to commit new sex crimes.
 Mr. Dart joined the Cook County Sheriff’s Office in 2003, where he served as chief of staff to former Cook County Sheriff Michael F. Sheahan.

-Dr. Ngozi Ezike is acting director of the Illinois Department of Public Health (IDPH).
-Dr. Ezike is a board-certified internist and pediatrician who comes to IDPH from the Cook County Department of Public Health (CCDPH), where she served for more than 15 years, and is medical director at the Cook County Juvenile Temporary Detention Center.
+Ngozi Ezike is acting director of the Illinois Department of Public Health (IDPH).
+Dr. Ezike is a board-certified internist and pediatrician who comes to IDPH from the Cook County Department of Public Health (CCDPH), where she served for more than 15 years.
+She also was medical director at the Cook County Juvenile Temporary Detention Center.
 Prior to joining CCDPH, Dr. Ezike served as Austin Health Center medical director where she actively engaged with the community on a variety of health initiatives.
 She also has delivered inpatient care at Stroger Hospital and primary and preventive care in community and school-based clinics.

-Dr. Ezike is a national policy advisor on juvenile correctional health topics who has presented at numerous local and national conferences for medical professionals and youth audiences alike.
+Dr. Ezike is a national policy advisor on juvenile correctional health topics.
 She received a medical degree from University of California at San Diego and a bachelor’s degree in chemistry from Harvard University.
 Dr. Ezike also holds a management certificate from Harvard Business School and is an assistant professor in the Department of Pediatrics at Rush University.